-As an active, but not necessarily keen, participant in the facebook and twitter social networking craze I feel that more should be done to allow me to have control over my OWN data.
-Why should I give up full control over, essentially, who I am as a person and who I like to be with socially, to one all-encompussing do-no-evil company?
-It’s not just Google who want all knowledge about myself to be under their control, we increasingly see it with facebook.
-And it’s both of these organisations with their respective privacy failures that show us why we need a new way.
+As an active, but not necessarily keen, participant in the Facebook and twitter social networking craze I feel that more should be done to allow me to have control over my OWN data.
+Why should I give up full control over who I am as a person and who I like to be with socially, to one all-encompassing do-no-evil company?
+It’s not just Google who want all knowledge about me to be under their control, we increasingly see it with Facebook.
+And it’s both organisations with their respective privacy failures that show us why we need a new way.
 It is for this reason, privacy concerns, that I’m not necessarily keen on the idea of Facebook and their like (or koobcafe as I like to refer to the concept).
 What we need is a way of controlling our own information and only letting slip that with which we know we are doing so.

-I emplore all readers to turn their wordpress blog into their very own WebHome and stick their tongue out at the world that will soon be following suit out of neccessity.
+I implore all readers to turn their WordPress blog into their very own WebHome and stick their tongue out at the world that will soon be following suit out of necessity.
 Yes, WebHomes are here to stay, and you heard it here first.
-Spread the world, get your friends on board and for heavens’ sake stop being corporate rag-dolls.
+Spread the world, get your friends on board and for heavens’ sake stop being corporate ragdolls.
 You can make a stand.
 You WILL make a stand.
 And together we will make for a better, more connected, future where the individual has the power to say “No, I don’t want my personality sold on anymore!”